jkiss/SPA-React-Boilerplate/README.md

 # React SPA template

+> :loudspeaker:
-> :loudspeaker: GOOD for novices who dig up the principle about react-router and redux, fundamental syntax use of redux, NO highly abstract.
+> 1. GOOD for novices who dig up the principle about react-router and redux, fundamental syntax use of redux, NO highly abstract.
+> 2. MOST IMPORTANT: The purpose of this template project is to show you principles of redux & react-router, you can expand it on your demand.
+Such as writing Actions into a seperate file and so on.

 ### :package: Usage：
 > Webpack will bundle files into /build folder